ColinJClemence/DataScienceStuff/curriculum/week-06/1.3-web_servers_and_apis/readme.md

     Response: "True"
     }

-Notice what happened: we interrogated a URL and we received JSON as an answer.
+Notice what happened: we interrogated a url and we received json as an answer.

 2. Try submitting a couple more queries to familiarize with the API.
 - You can also query an API from the command line using the app `curl`.
 Try typing:

     curl http://www.omdbapi.com/?t=whiplash&plot=short&r=json

-You should see something like:
+you should see something like:

     {"Title":"Whiplash","Year":"2014","Rated":"R","Released":"15 Oct 2014","Runtime":"107 min","Genre":"Drama, Music","Director":"Damien Chazelle","Writer":"Damien Chazelle","Actors":"Miles Teller, J.K.
 Simmons, Paul Reiser, Melissa Benoist","Plot":"A promising young drummer enrolls at a cut-throat music conservatory where his dreams of greatness are mentored by an instructor who will stop at nothing to realize a student's potential.","Language":"English","Country":"USA","Awards":"Won 3 Oscars.
 Another 84 wins & 125 nominations.","Poster":"http://ia.media-imdb.com/images/M/MV5BMTU4OTQ3MDUyMV5BMl5BanBnXkFtZTgwOTA2MjU0MjE@._V1_SX300.jpg","Metascore":"88","imdbRating":"8.5","imdbVotes":"368,942","imdbID":"tt2582802","Type":"movie","Response":"True"}

 ### Example 2: Google Geocode API

 Google offers a freely accessible API to query their GEO databases.

 Try pasting the following line in your browser:

     https://maps.googleapis.com/maps/api/geocode/json?address=033+BELDEN+PL+San+Francisco+CA

-You should see something like:
+you should see something like:

     {
     results: [